Biometria-se/grizzly/docs/content/framework/usage/steps/index.md

 title: Steps
 ---
 @anchor pydoc:grizzly.steps Steps
-This package contains all step implementations needed to write a feature file that describes a `locust` load test scenario for `grizzly`.
+This module contains all step implementations needed to write a feature file that describes a `locust` load test scenario for `grizzly`.

 A feature is described by using [Gherkin](https://cucumber.io/docs/gherkin/reference/).
 These expressions is then used by `grizzly` to configure and start `locust`, which takes care of generating the load.